pqrkchqps/diehard-dot-fund-user-manual/keeping_up_to_date.md

 ### Email settings

 Your **Email settings** page enables you to set default email notification settings for groups and threads.
-To visit your **Email settings** page, select the **Email settings **option from the user menu in the navigation bar.
+To visit your **Email settings** page, select the **Email settings** option from the user menu in the navigation bar.

 ### Yesterday on Loomio

 The **Yesterday on Loomio** email is a daily summary of content you haven’t read from the previous day.
 The email contains everything that is not muted.
-You can turn this on or off from the **[Email setting**s](#heading=h.hq1pg6teo94y) page.
+You can turn this on or off from the **Email settings** page.